All posts tagged with "breeding"

 Here’s something I haven’t seen before in my, uh, six years of growing potatoes: green, tomato-like, walnut-sized potato fruit.
 Bob hadn’t seen ‘em either, in 40 plus years of farming.
 I hit the web for education.

-These are genuine fruit, but not that common.
+These are genuine fruit (also called berries), but not that common.
 Usually, potato flowers just drop off.
+Pollination can be an issue, but even when pollinated, little details of the season’s growing conditions can make the the difference.
 When fruit do form, they’re more likely found on certain varieties, like Yukon Gold.
-This year, there were fruit on just about every Chieftain plant, here and there on the Kennebec, and none that I noticed on the Yukon Gold…
+This year, there were fruit on just about every Chieftain plant, here and there on the Kennebec, and none that I noticed on the Yukon Gold.
+Since they suddenly appeared this year on two varieties I regularly grow, I’d guess it was about the weather!

-And, the fruit are poisonous, rich in solanine, not for eating (potatoes, tomatoes, peppers, eggplant and tobacco are all members of the “deadly nightshade” family, all prone to having toxic parts).
+And, the fruit are poisonous, rich in solanine, not for eating.
+Potatoes, tomatoes, peppers, eggplant and tobacco are all members of the “deadly nightshade” family, all prone to having toxic parts (potato fruit are somewhat similar to little, hard green tomatoes).
 Interesting!
-Since they suddenly appeared this year on two varieties, I’d guess it was about the weather!

 Since this is such a popular post, being dug up over and over via Google, I’ve started to update the article as I discover more.
 I’m not marking the changes.
 This is unusual.
 In general, I don’t edit old blog posts, and clearly mark the updates when I do!